mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

 <img width="1295" alt="High Level Schema for Digital Twin Sync" src="https://user-images.githubusercontent.com/45240043/236820026-dabaf3a6-ce41-44de-bdcd-d841a46fd9ea.png">

-It's important to note that this is an extremely simplified version.
+It's important to note that this is a simplified version.
 Regardless, a similar architecture and implementation can be used for larger and/or different problems such as:
 - Product and Quality inspection.
 - Anomaly detection.
 - Object detection for sorting.